klardotsh/what-the-ref/rulesets/2023-centerstage/glossary/end_of_the_period_match.md

 ---
-alias_stems:
+alias_stems = [
-  - "end of the period"
+  "end of the period",
-  - "end of period"
+  "end of period",
-  - "end of the match"
+  "end of the match",
-  - "end of match"
+  "end of match",
+]
 ---

 # End of the Period/Match